-The return to play after a concussion follows a stepwise process:
+Steps required to return to play after a concussion:

-- 1. No activity, complete rest until all symptoms have resolved.
-Once asymptomatic, proceed to level 2. - 2.
+- 1. Sub threshold symptom during regular activities of daily living and school. - 2.
 Light aerobic exercise such as walking or stationary cycling, no resistance training. - 3.
 Sport specific exercise-for example, skating in hockey, running in soccer; progressive addition of resistance training at steps 3 or 4. - 4.
 Non-contact training drills. - 5.
-Full contact training after medical clearance. - 6.
+Full contact training. - 6.
 Game play.